Plante Moran Realpoint guides nonprofit client’s real estate strategy

 The new 5,240-square-foot space offers a more efficient floor plan that will not only better serve AAS’s clients, but also produce improved workspaces for its staff and volunteers.
 Additionally, the New Center One office building offers onsite dining and retail shops.

 With the right spaces in the right locations, AAS can ensure it is reaching every community in need to fulfill its mission.
-Adam and I, along with the entire PMC team, look forward to continuing to help AAS in that mission.
+Adam and I, along with the entire PMR team, look forward to continuing to help AAS in that mission.